nair0lf32/zer0ne-blog/content/writeups/Hackerlab/hackerlab-2023.md

 {{< image src="/hackerlab2023/rank.png" alt="my-scores" position="center" style="width: 300px;" >}}

-I could definitelly qualify if I made a little more efforts (kek)
+I am very proud of my efforts this year as I could qualify for finals (kek)

+I wish I had time to partake in finals...in october...maybe I will I don't know yet

-That was still an awesome experience and I had a lot of fun and still most importantly learnt alot!
+That was an awesome experience and I had a lot of fun and still most importantly learnt alot!

 Talented people still out there (shoutout to that monster guy [unblvr](https://twitter.com/Unblvr1) )